Cleanliness and log-characteristic cycles for vector bundles with flat connections: Introduction

-The aim of this paper is to generalize Kato's result to vector bundles of arbitrary rank.
+The aim of this paper is to generalize Kato's result to vector bundles of arbitrary rank, under a very mind hypothesis essentially saying that all $r_j$ above are positive.
 (See Theorem~\ref{T:main-theorem} and Corollary~\ref{C:EP-formula} for the precise statement.)
-Roughly speaking, in computing Euler characteristic, we may ``pretend" that the differential module is a direct sum of rank 1 modules with specified ramification properties.
-(But note that the corresponding $r_j$'s in \eqref{E:euler-dim2} may not be integers any more.
-So it is a priori not clear why we get an integer.)
+Roughly speaking, in computing Euler characteristic, we may ``pretend" that the differential module is a direct sum of rank 1 modules with specified irregularity properties.
+(But note that the corresponding $r_j$'s in \eqref{E:euler-dim2} may be rational numbers as opposed to integers.
+So, interestingly, it is a priori not clear why the total Euler characteristic is an integer by just looking at the formula.)

-The basic strategy is to compute the log-characteristic cycles of $M$ explicitly and then obtain the Euler characteristic from a log-variant of Kashiwara-Dubson formula.
-As pointed out in (4), the log-characteristic cycle will be zero sections of the log-cotangent bundle and some line bundles over $D$.
+The basic strategy is to compute the log-characteristic cycle of $M$ explicitly and then try to obtain the Euler characteristic from a log-variant of Kashiwara-Dubson formula.
+As pointed out in (4), the log-characteristic cycle will be the sum of the zero section of the log-cotangent bundle (with multiplicity $\rank(M)$) and some line bundles over $D$.
 (They are usually \emph{not} the conormal bundles of the divisors because of the log-structure.
-See Caution~\ref{C:no-Berntein-inequality}.)
-The multiplicities of these line bundles are determined by the irregularities, and the position of the line bundles in the log-cotangent bundle is determined by so-called refined irregularities.
-When computing the Euler characteristic, the positions of these line bundles no longer matter and hence, the refined irregularities do not show up in the final form of the Euler characteristic formula.
+See the discussion later in (a).)
+The multiplicities of these line bundles are determined by the irregularities, and the positions of the line bundles in the log-cotangent bundle is determined by so-called refined irregularities.
+When computing the Euler characteristic, the positions of these line bundles no longer matter and hence, the refined irregularities do not appear in the expression of the Euler characteristic formula.

 There are several essential difficulties we need to overcome.